FREQUENTLY ASKED QUESTIONS

 We raw feed our dogs, as they would eat in a natural environment, as we believe this definitely minimises the risk of bloat.
 We also allow at least an hour for eating after and before exercise.
+We do not use raised food bowls as we feel this is an unnatural eating position for a dog.
 Touch wood that we never have to experience this awful condition in any of our dogs.

-In the case of an emergency Simethicone can be used to relieve the painful symptoms of too much gas in the stomach and intestines and buy you a little more time to get to a vet.
+In the case of an emergency Simethicone can be used to relieve the painful symptoms of too much gas in the stomach and intestines but this will not stop the stomach twisting.
+So the priority is getting to the vet.
 This information is not intended to replace advice or guidance from veterinarians or other pet care professionals.
 It is simply being shared as an aid to assist you with your own research on this very serious problem.